History

 What does the DSM consider a mental disorder?

 According to the American Psychiatry Association (2000), there are many controversies when trying to define "Mental Disorder".
 One major issue is that there is no concrete operational definition that defines all aspects of a mental disorder.
-For example, symptom presentation, physiological norm, etiology, etc. Many consider mental disorders to be concepts such as: statistical deviation, etiology, distress, irrationality, etc.
+For example, symptom presentation, physiological norm, etiology, etc. Many consider mental disorders to be concepts such as: statistical deviation, etiology, distress, irrationality, etc.According to the DSM-IV, a mental disorder is a behavioural or psychological syndrome that occurs in an individual that is affiliated to distress or disability, or with a highly increased risk of death, pain, disability, or loss of freedom.

 Why should hypersexuality be added to the DSM-V?

 As previously stated in the previous section, hypersexuality is associated with factors prevalent in the definition of a mental disorder.
-Hypersexuality is associated with considerable personal distress and adverse consequences such as sexually transmitted infections, unwanted or unplanned pregnancies, work or educational impairment and other physical and mental anguishes.
+Hypersexuality is associated with considerable personal distress and adverse consequences such as sexually transmitted infections, unwanted or unplanned pregnancies, work or educational impairment and other physical and mental anguishes.The following is a list of proposed diagnostic criteria for Hypersexual Disorder:

-Image:DSM_criteria.jpg(Kafka, 2009).
+(Kafka, 2009).

 The selected criteria provides an operational definition of Hypersexual Disorder.